Casino Security: Anti-Money Laundering, Oversight and Training

 - Onsite awareness program

-BCLC employs trained investigators to oversee security staff, many of whom are former police officers.
-All security staff who work in B.C. gambling facilities must receive specific training from the Justice Institute of British Columbia.
+BCLC employs trained investigators to oversee security staff.
+All security staff members who work in B.C. gambling facilities must receive specific training from the Justice Institute of British Columbia.

 All casino gaming floor staff must complete anti-money laundering training before starting work at on the gambling floor and are required to participate in refresher courses every year.
-The training helps them understand our FINTRAC reporting obligations and spot and report the suspicious activity we report to FINTRAC, GPEB and the RCMP.
+The training helps them understand our FINTRAC reporting obligations and spot and report the suspicious activity that BCLC reports to FINTRAC, GPEB and the RCMP.

-Appropriate Response Training (ART) is an educational program that prepares BCLC staff and service provider employees to assist players while taking a proactive stance on responsible gambling.
+Appropriate Response Training (ART) prepares BCLC staff and service provider employees to assist players while taking a proactive stance on responsible gambling.
 ART is mandatory for all front-line workers, management and security personnel, and is refreshed throughout their employment.

 The training helps workers: